Half the House Has Power: Causes, Safe Checks, and What It Means

 Safe Checks You Can Perform

-• Inspect the main electrical panel for tripped breakers
+• Inspect the main panel for a clearly tripped breaker

-• Note which rooms and appliances are affected
+• Note which rooms and major appliances are affected

 What Not to Do